njeanne/proteios_sounds/README.md

 # Proteios sounds project

-Listen the sound of the proteins
+Listen the sound of the proteins.

 This project aims to transform the data collected by the biologists on proteins to a MIDI file.
+3 instruments are chosen, from the [MIDI instruments numbering](https://en.wikipedia.org/wiki/General_MIDI), to play the score created from the protein amino acids sequence.
 To operate, the script needs an internet connection.

 ## data

-The proteins data are retrieved from the [UniProt](https://www.uniprot.org/) database.
+The protein data are retrieved from the [UniProt](https://www.uniprot.org/) database.

 ## Python libraries